Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

 # Family Friendliness

-_How does enabling families to attend together support diversity and inclusion of the event?_
+Metric Question: _How does enabling families to attend together support diversity and inclusion of the event?_

 Section 1:
   * Does the conference promote activities for children and youth?
+If the answer is yes, provide proof.
     * __Yes/No:__
+    <br/>If the answer is yes, provide proof.

   * Does the conference promote family-oriented activities?
+If the answer is yes, provide proof.
     * __Yes/No:__
+    <br/>If the answer is yes, provide proof.

   * Does the conference explicitly invite attendees to bring their children?
+If the answer is yes, provide proof.
     * __Yes/No:__
+    <br/>If the answer is yes, provide proof.

 Section 2:
-  * Does the event have a mother’s room?
-    * __Yes/No:__
-  * Does the event offer child care?
-    * __Yes/No:__
-  * Does the event provide activities and care that support tweens/teens (youth) and not only young children?
-    * __Yes/No:__
-  * Does the event have special sessions for children?
-    * __Yes/No:__

-Section 3:
   * Please provide a statement on your event's commitment to Family Friendliness.
     * __Essay:__

 # Speaker Demographics

-_How well does the speaker lineup for the event represent a diverse set of demographics and can be improved in the future?_
+Metric Question: _How well does the speaker lineup for the event represent a diverse set of demographics and can be improved in the future?_

 Section 1:
-* What is the total number of registered speakers at the event?
-    * __Short Answer:__
-* How many speakers require accommodations?
-    * __Short Answer:__
-* Which nations are represented by the speakers at your event, and how many speakers are from each nation listed?
-    * __Essay:__
-* How many speakers identify with each of the racial backgrounds listed on your event's demographic survey?
-(Includes "Prefer not to answer")
+  * Are the speaker demographics of your event measured?
-    * __Essay:__
+    * __Yes/No:__
-* How many speakers identify with each of the pronouns listed on your event's demographic survey?
-(Includes "Prefer not to answer")
+  * If the previous answer is yes, what is the process for measuring speaker demographics?
     * __Essay:__

 Section 2:
 * Please provide a statement on your event's commitment to Speaker Diversity & Inclusion.
     * __Essay:__